 But APIs don’t merely serve as a launchpad for tech companies to build on—and with—combinations of existing functionalities.
 They enable businesses in any industry to offload non-core services to third parties and ultimately achieve smoother, more integrated processes, whether that’s internally or customer facing.

 As the CTO of a payments company, I’m obviously a little biased, but I think payments are one of the best examples of how any business can benefit from the API economy.
 It’s no accident that Stripe, which provides payment processing primarily for e-commerce and mobile commerce companies, is one of the earliest and largest API-first companies, enabling anyone to plug in ready-to-go acquiring functionalities.
 Stripe succeeded in removing the complexity of payment acceptance from the business equation for millions of organizations, from direct-to-consumer start-ups to companies as large as Amazon.

 At Onbe, we are very serious about making it easier for our customers to develop against our platform.
 We dedicate full agile teams to improving the developer experience and delivering value to our customers through an API-first approach.
-That means making it easier to access, develop, and test our APIs, and putting the full power of the cloud into making sure our APIs are secure, efficient, and easy to work with.
+That means making it easier to access, develop, and test our payments APIs, and putting the full power of the cloud into making sure our APIs are secure, efficient, and easy to work with.

 As businesses continue to revise their understanding of the API economy as more than just the province of tech companies and mobile apps, more and more non-tech organizations are recognizing the countless business areas that can be improved and simplified via APIs.
 Payments may not come first in most organizations’ digital transformation strategies.
 But if you’re looking to achieve significant organizational impact relatively simply using third-party services, reimagining your payment processes is the perfect starting point.